domenicomazza/HSP/README.md

 ## Print-ready PDFs

-[Prince](https://www.princexml.com) can be used to generate print ready PDFs from HSP documents, for free for non-commercial use.
+[Prince](https://www.princexml.com) can be used to generate print ready PDFs from optimised HSP documents (see Optimisation), for free for non-commercial use.
 Once Prince is installed, the command to output a PDF can be as simple as: `prince index.html -o output.pdf`

 ## Colophon